 HEAD COACH PETER CUADRADO

-Pete Cuadrado enters his fifth season at the helm of the Wyoming Cowgirl soccer program.
+Pete Cuadrado completed his seventh season at the helm of the Wyoming Cowgirl soccer program.
 He was hired on January 17, 2012 and became the fourth head coach in school history.

-He led the Cowgirls to a 10-6-4 overall record and their third-straight Mountain West playoff berth in 2015.
-In 2014, he posted an 11-9-1 overall record, making him the first coach in Wyoming Soccer history to have back-to-back seasons with 10 or more wins.
-While in Laramie, he has compiled a 36-34-11 overall record and 19-16-4 Mountain West mark.
-Four Cowgirls garnered postseason honors including one First Team All-MW, two Honorable Mention All-MW honorees, two Third All-Pacific Region and a Capitol One Academic All-District VII First Team selection.
+While in Laramie, he has compiled a 66-55-19 overall record and 36-28-8 Mountain West mark.
+14 Cowgirls garnered postseason honors including six First Team All-MW, one Second Team All-MW, two Honorable Mention All-MW honorees, three MW All-Newcomer selections, two Third All-Pacific Region and three Capitol One Academic All-District VII First Team selections.

-During the 2014 season, Cuadrado received MW Coach of the Year accolade,by leading the Cowgirls to an 8-3 mark league play and a second place finish.
+Cuadrado led the Cowgirls to a 10-6-4 overall record in 2015 and 6-4-1 record in the league.
+In 2014, he posted an 11-9-1 overall record.
+During the 2014 season, Cuadrado received MW Coach of the Year accolades by leading the Cowgirls to an 8-3 mark in league play and a second-place finish.
 He also coached Wyoming to a perfect 6-0-0 record at the Louis S. Madrid Sports Complex for the first undefeated home record in program history.
 He helped lead UW to 37 goals, the most in UW single-season history.
-Cuadrado led the Cowgirls to its second MW championship game after an overtime victory over New Mexico in the semifinals to tie UW's best season finish since 2011.
+Cuadrado led the Cowgirls to its second MW championship game after an overtime victory over New Mexico in the semifinals to tie UW’s best season finish since 2011.
 Along with his Coach of the Year honor, the Cowgirls boasted Freshman Player of the Year, Offensive Player of the Year, a First Team All-MW and a Second Team All-MW selections.
 Other postseason individual honors were awarded such as Capital One Academic All-District VII First Team, a TopDrawerSoccer.com Top 100 Freshman, NSCAA Scholar All-West Region and All-Pacific Region Second Team honoree.

 Among his accomplishments during his second year at UW were leading the program to 31 goals, the most at the time in UW regular season history.
 Cuadrado led Wyoming to a 2-1 victory over San Diego State, which was SDSU’s first Mountain West regular-season loss since 2011.
 The Cowgirls also advanced to the quarterfinals of the Mountain West tournament for the second time in program history and earned Wyoming’s first postseason win since 2011 after defeating UNLV 4-2 in penalty kicks during the first round.